dgilleland/DMIT-Lecture-Notes/CPSC-1517/ReadMe.md

 > - [ ] A03 (T/Th/F)
 > - [ ] A04 (M/W/F)

+- Fun and Games
+  - Create the Deck of Cards
+- **Homework**
+  - Walk through other code samples in the debugger

 ---

 ## W03D3

 > - [ ] A03 (T/Th/F)
 > - [ ] A04 (M/W/F)

+- Console app to read database

 ---
 ---